AI provides early warning of patients at risk of clinical deterioration

 Porto Alegre, Brazil.

-Santa Casa de Misericórdia de Porto Alegre (SCMPA) used Laura, an artificial intelligence platform, to alert care team professionals of patients at risk of clinical deterioration to reduce the mortality rate and improve the provider’s operational processes.
-This pilot was implemented at seven Santa Casa de Misericórdia’s hospitals in Porto Alegre.
+Santa Casa de Misericórdia de Porto Alegre (SCMPA) used Laura, an artificial intelligence platform, to alert care team professionals of patients at risk of clinical deterioration to reduce mortality rates.
+It also improved the provider’s operational processes.
+This pilot was implemented at seven Santa Casa de Misericórdia’s hospitals.

 - Laura directly monitored 22,500 patients